 Please note that only written notification is legally binding and that the decisions of the Boehringer Ingelheim Fonds are incontestable.
 The fellowship expires if not taken up within 6 months of notification.

 On accepting the PhD fellowship, the fellowship holder agrees to the following conditions:

-The Boehringer Ingelheim Fonds does not intervene in the work of fellows who, in turn, are obligated to make proper use of the allocated funds.
+The Boehringer Ingelheim Fonds does not intervene in the work of fellows who, in turn, are obligated to make proper use of the allocated funds and to adhere to the rules of good scientific practice.
 Each fellow must devote his/her whole energy to his/her particular PhD project.
 In the laboratory, fellows should only be assigned to tasks directly connected to their PhD projects.

 If a fellow decides to change the topic of the PhD project or the laboratory, he/she must inform the Boehringer Ingelheim Fonds without delay.
 In the event of the project being successfully completed prior to expiry of the fellowship, payment will be discontinued.